thischrisblack/transmitter/README.md

 This is a first-draft public deployment of this app, and there is _much_ to do.

+- Write many tests.

+- Clean up CSS.

-1. Full documentation, including Firebase setup, NPM installation, and feature overview.
+- Full documentation, including Firebase setup, NPM installation, and feature overview.

-2. My own content and use case is fairly baked-in, and I'd like to separate that to make it more immediately flexible for open-source use.
+- My own content and use case is fairly baked-in, and I'd like to separate that to make it more immediately flexible for open-source use.

-3. Install react-helmet for meta tag generation.
+- Install react-helmet for meta tag generation.

-4. Make the images and sound files lazy-load.
+- Make the images and sound files lazy-load.

-5. Add a native video player.
+- Add a native video player.

-6. Add the ability to cross-post to Facebook, Twitter, etc.
+- Add the ability to cross-post to Facebook, Twitter, etc.

-7. Add the ability to make some messages "sticky."
+- Add the ability to make some messages "sticky."

 From here on down is the React boilerplate README text, which I have not modified.